-Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D21/178939 Principal Product Quality 1/12/2021 Manager - Technical Support and Improvement
+Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D22/322151 Principal Water Quality 19/12/2022 Manager - Technical Support and Improvement

 Preventive Measure Related Hazardous Events Operational Monitoring Status Maintain disinfection residual Non-drinking water or organic matter entering service reservoir or pipeline Contamination to reservoirs by access by third party Contamination to reservoir by vermin entry Chlorine, pH and temperature parameters are measured online at all Key Interface Points which is representative to each water zone.
 These signals are transferred and alarmed at the 24/7 operations centre.
 Operations centre escalation and corrective action procedures are audited routinely.
 Training is delivered for new operations centre staff.
 Established SCADA systems and critical limit alarm levels notify the operations centre of low chlorine residual.
 Escalation procedures covering different severities of alarms are well established and are followed by operations centre staff.
 Corrective actions are documented in a procedure and are followed by operations centre staff and supply system operations management.
 A documented procedure on maintaining chlorine residual is used by operational staff.
-In addition to the above, as part of the Regional Disinfection Optimisation Program, Seqwater, in conjunction with three of its WSPs (Urban Utilities, Unitywater and Logan City Council) undertook a three-month increased chloramine dosing trial.
-The aim was to increase secondary disinfection residuals in the WSPs network over summer, when traditionally chloramine decay is elevated and residuals at the customers tap is reduced.
-This is an interim measure until pH correction is implemented to increase chloramine stability.
-More information can be found in Enclosure 4.
-Service Reservoir Inspection Program Ingress of non- drinking water to reservoirs Service reservoir inspections are carried out monthly using a checklist and photo evidence process.
+Service Reservoir Inspection Program Ingress of non- drinking water to reservoirs Vermin entry to reservoir Corrosion and deterioration of assets Service reservoir inspections are carried out monthly using a checklist and photo evidence process.
 These records are audited routinely to identify any deficiencies.
-These inspections are This process and water quality focused culture is well established within the business.
-Any issues identified are raised and corrected through the work order system and for larger improvements via the
+These inspections are supplemented by annual external inspections using Unmanned Aerial Vehicles (UAV), and three-yearly internal inspections using submersible Remote Operated Vehicles (ROV) combined with specialist software to inspect and track deterioration.
+This process and water quality focused culture is well established within the business.
+Any issues identified are raised and corrected through the Seqwater maintenance system and for larger improvements via the renewals process within the capital improvement program.
+Mains Hygiene Procedure Stagnation of reservoirs and pipelines Commissioning new assets and pipelines Maintenance and operational changes to the supply system This procedure provides the formal process to prevent contamination of pipelines and reservoirs during maintenance activities.
+It also covers disinfection of assets before returning to service.
+On-site compliance checks are routinely carried out to identify any deficiencies.
+This process and water quality focused culture is now well established within Seqwater.
+Training is delivered during the induction of new field staff.

-Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D21/178939 Principal Product Quality 1/12/2021 Manager - Technical Support and
+Rev. no.

+Doc No.

+Doc Owner

+Version Date

+Doc Approver